Data-Bear-HB/River-Otters-in-Oregon/README.md

 ![Otter photo](https://inaturalist-open-data.s3.amazonaws.com/photos/183828265/medium.jpg)

-The records in the otter database each had an attached image, similar to this above photo.
+The records in [this otter database](data/cleaned) each have an image url, similar to this above photo.

 **PROJECT OVERVIEW**: This project analyzes river otter sighting patterns in Oregon to help naturalists find otter populations more easily.
 Using [SQL data cleaning](queries/analysis_queries.sql) and visualization techniques, the analysis will inform a searchable dashboard where users can find the most likely viewing times and locations.

-**Why**: River otters can be illustive and hard to spot so creating a dashboard of seasons and locations will increase the likelihood of a naturalist observing them and adding to community knowledge about this species.
+**WHY**: River otters can be illusive and hard to spot so creating a dashboard of seasons and locations will increase the likelihood of a naturalist observing them and adding to community knowledge about this species.

-**Data Source**: The data in this project came from [iNaturalist](https://www.inaturalist.org/taxa/41777-Lontra-canadensis).
+**DATA SOURCE**: The data in this project came from [iNaturalist](https://www.inaturalist.org/taxa/41777-Lontra-canadensis).
 It was  filtered for confirmed observations (with image urls) and locations occuring only in the state Oregon.

 **PROCESS**: